novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-78.md

 “Wow… Damn!
 Are you talking about **AltaVista**, the famous portal site in Silicon Valley?”

 “Oh, I’ve heard about it too.
-It was established before **Yahoo**, right?”
+It was established before **Yaho**, right?”

 “But are you saying they have been looking at our site?”

 “Not only that, but it’s surprising that they proposed a business collaboration.”

 “Hey, why are you all so surprised about this?
-Isn’t it obvious? **Jungle** is the strongest in Asia and can compete with **Yahoo**, which is currently boosting its stock price in the U.S.”
+Isn’t it obvious? **Jungle** is the strongest in Asia and can compete with **Yaho**, which is currently boosting its stock price in the U.S.”

 The final comment was made by the eccentric Oh Min-woo in a cocky manner.